Manuela Zinsberger: International career

-After Zinsberger had played international matches for the U-17 and U-19 national teams, she was called into the senior Austria national team for the first time on June 2, 2013, for a fixture against neighbours Slovenia in Radlje ob Dravi.
+After Zinsberger had played international matches for the U-17 and U-19 national teams, she was called into the senior Austria national team for the first time on 2 June 2013, for a fixture against neighbours Slovenia in Radlje ob Dravi.
 Aged 17, she played the second half of Austria's 3–1 win, substituted in the 46th minute for Anna-Carina Kristler, to gain her first senior cap.
-At the 2014 Algarve Cup, she featured in the 2-0 defeat by North Korea on March 7, and in the 2-1 win over Portugal on March 12.
-She played three qualifiers for the 2015 World Cup in Canada: the 3-0 win on October 26, 2013 in Budapestagainst Hungary, as well as the two 1-3 defeats against France on October 31, 2013 in Ritzing and on April 9, 2014 in Le Mans.
+At the 2014 Algarve Cup, she featured in the 2–0 defeat by North Korea on 7 March, and in the 2–1 win over Portugal on 12 March.
+She played three qualifiers for the 2015 World Cup in Canada: the 3–0 win on 26 October 2013 in Budapest against Hungary, as well as the two 1–3 defeats against France on 31 October 2013 in Ritzing and on 9 April 2014 in Le Mans.

 In March 2016, she won the Cyprus Cup with Austria as the first entrant.
 With the senior national team, she finished the 2nd qualifying round for the 2017 European Championships as runners-up in Group 8 behind Norway and qualified for the first time in a major tournament.
 She got playing time in all three group stage matches, against Switzerland, France, and Iceland, as well as in the quarter-final against Spain, where she played an important role in winning the decisive penalty shootout.
 The team reached the semi-finals of the Euro 2017, where they lost to Denmark on penalties.

 In qualifying for the 2019 World Cup, Zinsberger featured in all eight matches, keeping four clean sheets.
 The Austrians finished second in the group behind Spain, but missed the playoffs for the last place at the World Cup as the worst second in the group.

-In qualifying for the Euro 2022, she played in all eight games and only conceded goals in the 0-3 away defeat against France.
+In qualifying for the Euro 2022, she played in all eight games and only conceded goals in the 0–3 away defeat against France.
 As the third-best third-placed team, the Austrians qualified for the finals of the European Championship for the second time, where they played the opening game against hosts England.
 With the finals being postponed by a year due to COVID-19, the first eight matches of qualifying for the 2023 World Cup took place before the finals, in which she played seven times and didn't concede a goal three times.
-On June 27, 2022, she was nominated for the European Championship finals.
+On 27 June 2022, she was nominated for the European Championship finals.

-In Austria's 1–0 defeat to England in the UEFA European Championship 2022 opening game, Zinzberger was admired for her friendliness to Arsenal teammate Beth Mead after Mead had scored the winning goal for England.
+In Austria's 1–0 defeat to England in the UEFA European Championship 2022 opening game, Zinsberger was admired for her friendliness to Arsenal teammate Beth Mead after Mead had scored the winning goal for England.

+In June 2024, Zinsberger had to leave international duty, due to personal reasons.
+This came not long after her wife, announced on Instagram they were expecting a baby soon.
+On 16 July 2024, Zinsberger earned her 100th cap for Austria in a 4–0 defeat to Germany.